iredmail/docs/en_US/installation/0-setup.dns.md

 ### What is a SPF record

-SPF is a spam and phishing scam fighting method which uses DNS SPF-records to define which hosts are permitted to send e-mails for a domain.
+SPF is a spam and phishing fighting method which uses DNS SPF-records to define which hosts are permitted to send e-mails for a domain.
 For details on SPF, please check [wikipedia](https://en.wikipedia.org/wiki/Sender_Policy_Framework).